Evolutionary economics: Emergence as a separate field of study

 Thorstein Veblen (1857–1929) is considered by many as the "father" of evolutionary economics.

-The term "evolutionary economics" might have been first coined by Thorstein Veblen.
+The term "evolutionary economics" might have been coined by Thorstein Veblen.
 Veblen saw the need for taking into account cultural variation in his economic approach; no universal "human nature" could possibly be invoked to explain the variety of norms and behaviours that the new science of anthropology showed to be the rule rather than an exception.
 He also argued that social institutions are subject to selection process and that economic science should embrace the Darwinian theory.

 Veblen's followers quickly abandoned his evolutionary legacy.
 When they finally returned to the use of the term "evolutionary", they referred to development and change in general, without its Darwinian meaning.
 Further researchers, such as Joseph Schumpeter, studied entrepreneurship and innovation using this term, but not in the Darwinian sense.
 Another prominent economist, Friedrich von Hayek, also employed the elements of the evolutionary approach, especially criticizing "the fatal conceit" of socialists who believed they could and should design a new society while disregarding human nature.
 However, Hayek seemed to see the Darwin theory not as a revolution itself, but rather as an intermediary step in the line of evolutionary thinking.
 There were other notable contributors to the evolutionary approach in economics, such as Armen Alchian, who argued that, faced with uncertainty and incomplete information, firms adapt to the environment instead of pursuing profit maximization.